dumbdevss/movement-tutorial/document_management/developing_smart_contract.md

 const UPLOAD_FEE: u64 = 5000000; // 0.05 APT (in microAPT, 1 APT = 10^8 microAPT)
 ```

+**Implementation steps:**

-The `SEED` is used to create a deterministic resource account, while the `UPLOAD_FEE` defines how much users pay to upload a document.
+1. Define `SEED` as a byte vector to create a deterministic resource account
+2. Set `UPLOAD_FEE` in microAPT (0.05 APT = 5,000,000 microAPT)
+3. These constants will be used throughout the module for consistency

-## Step 2: Creating the Document Struct
+## TODO 2: Create Document Struct

-Next, we need a struct to store document metadata:

 ```move
 struct Document has store, drop, copy {